swiftlang/swift/docs/SIL.rst

 * The value that was originally referenced by the weak reference will have its weak reference count decremented by 1.
-* If the optional is non-nil, the reference in the optional's strong reference count is not affected.
+* If the optionally typed operand is non-nil, the strong reference wrapped in the optional has its weak reference count incremented by 1.
+In contrast, the reference's strong reference count is not touched.

 This operation must be atomic with respect to the final ``strong_release`` on the operand (source) heap object.
 It need not be atomic with respect to